Purpose

 Inclusion Criteria

-• Gradual and progressive change in memory function reported by participants or informants for ≥ 6 months - MMSE score of 22 to 30 (inclusive) at baseline - CDR global score of 0.5 to 1.0 (inclusive), with a memory box score ≥0.5. - Meet 18F flortaucipir positron emission tomography (PET) scan (central analysis) criteria - Have a study partner who will provide written informed consent to participate
+• Gradual and progressive change in memory function reported by participants or informants for ≥ 6 months - MMSE score of 22 to 30 (inclusive) at screening - CDR global score of 0.5 to 1.0 (inclusive), with a memory box score ≥0.5. - Meet 18F flortaucipir positron emission tomography (PET) scan (central analysis) criteria - Have a study partner who will provide written informed consent to participate

 Exclusion Criteria